nadavSalman/kind-local-multi-clusters/readme.md

-TBD:

- Notes
+---

+Alternative to the nginx-proxy laye : docker cotiner  ip ass api-server addr:

+❯ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' region-a1-control-plane
+172.18.0.5

+on kind-region-a1 ~
+❯ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' region-b1-control-plane
+172.18.0.9

+on kind-region-a1 ~
+❯

+### TBN:

+- [x] Managed to configure pods inside Cluster A to reach the ingress for a service inside Cluster B.

-SSL Termination: If you require HTTPS support, you can configure SSL certificates in the NGINX reverse proxy to handle SSL termination.
+- [x] SSL Termination: If you require HTTPS support, you can configure SSL certificates in the NGINX reverse proxy to handle SSL termination.

 Automation: For dynamic environments, consider using tools like nginx-proxy or Traefik that can automatically configure reverse proxies for Docker containers based on labels.